Blue plaque honour for first Black NHS matron Daphne Steele

 - 4 min read

-On 23rd February 2024 , Daphne Steel who made history by becoming the first Black matron in the NHS is the first person to be commemorated with an official blue plaque outside London.
+On 23rd February 2024, Daphne Steele made history by becoming the first Black matron in the NHS.
+She is also the first person to be commemorated with an official blue plaque outside London.

-Daphne Steele was the ‘first Black matron’ in the NHS, and her remarkable achievement is now commemorated with the first official blue plaque outside London.
+Daphne Steele's remarkable achievement is now commemorated with the first official blue plaque outside London.
 The plaque is located at Hillside Court in Ilkley, West Yorkshire, formerly known as St Winifred’s Nursing Home.

-Born in Essequibo County, Guyana (formerly British Guiana) in South America, she arrived in the UK in 1951, just three years after the NHS was established.
+Born in Essequibo County, Guyana (formerly British Guiana) in South America, Daphne arrived in the UK in 1951.
+This was just three years after the NHS was established.
 She trained as a nurse in Balham, South London, completing her nursing training in 1953 and midwifery training in 1954.
-Over the next decade, she worked as a nurse and midwife in America, followed by positions in Oxfordshire and Manchester before applying for the matron role at St Winifred’s Maternity Hospital.
+Over the next decade, she worked as a nurse and midwife in America.
+She then held positions in Oxfordshire and Manchester before applying for the matron role at St Winifred’s Maternity Hospital.

 Daphne’s exceptional skills and engaging personality accelerated her career.
 When the matron position at St Winifred's became available, she was encouraged to apply.
-In August 1964, at the age of 36, she was appointed matron, marking a pivotal moment in NHS history that garnered international attention.
-She received over 350 letters of congratulation from around the world, including a one-pound note from a UK pensioner, and she personally responded to each letter that included a return address.
+In August 1964, at the age of 36, she was appointed matron.
+This marked a pivotal moment in NHS history that garnered international attention.
+She received over 350 letters of congratulation from around the world, including a one-pound note from a UK pensioner.
+Remarkably, she personally responded to each letter that included a return address.

-In 2001, Daphne received official recognition of her professional achievement when presented with an award from the Guyanese High Commission, a moment which she described as ‘smashing’.
+In 2001, Daphne received official recognition of her professional achievement when presented with an award from the Guyanese High Commission.
+She described this moment as ‘smashing’.
 In 2002, she carried the Queen’s Jubilee relay baton in Shipley to mark Queen Elizabeth II’s Golden Jubilee.
 Daphne commented that she was ‘mainly doing it for my community, but it’s also good to represent my Commonwealth country” (Ilkley Gazette, 27 June 2002).

 The Guyanese government’s recognition of her achievements was significant to her.
 In 2014, the Association of Guyanese Nurses and Allied Professionals (AGNAP) instituted an annual memorial lecture in her honour.